 - 1. The Committee on General Assembly Committees.
 This committee shall be composed as follows:

 - 1.1 one member appointed by the Board of Directors, who shall be the Chair,

-- 1.2 one foreign missionary on regular furlough, appointed by the Board of Directors,
+- 1.2 one international worker on regular home assignment, appointed by the Board of Directors,

 - 1.3 one member from each district of The Christian and Missionary Alliance in Canada, appointed by the District Executive Committee.

 - 2. General Assembly Committees.
 General Assembly committees shall include:

 - 2.1 Committee on General Legislation,

 - 2.2 Committee on Finance,

-- 2.3 Committee on Canadian Ministries,
+- 2.3 Committee on Strategic Plan,

-- 2.4 Committee on Overseas Ministries,
+- 2.4 Committee on Nominations,

-- 2.5 Committee on Education,
+- 2.5 Committee on Rules,

-- 2.6 Committee on Nominations,

-- 2.7 Committee on Rules.

-- 2.8 Committee on Credentials,
+- 2.6 Committee on Credentials,

-- 2.9 Committee on Agenda.
+- 2.7 Committee on Agenda.